Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Experimental Results and Analysis

-The \Cref{table11} presents a comparative analysis of two region detection models: mBERT and Bangla-bert-base.
-In terms of overall performance metrics, Bangla-bert-base exhibits a slightly higher accuracy of 85.86\% compared to the accuracy of mBERT, which is 84.36\%, indicating a marginally better ability to correctly classify instances.
-Additionally, Bangla-bert-base also demonstrates a lower log loss of 0.8804, suggesting more accurate probabilistic predictions compared to mBERT's log loss of 0.9549.
-The confusion matrices for these two models are displayed in \Cref{figconf1} and \Cref{figconf2}.
+Table \ref{table11} presents the performance comparison of three region detection models: mBERT, Bangla-bert-base, and proposed DialectBanglaBERT across five Bangla regional dialects.
+DialectBanglaBERT achieves the highest accuracy of 89.02 percent and consistently delivers better F1-scores across all regions.
+It performs strongly in Chittagong with an F1-score of 0.9241, in Noakhali with 0.8696, and in Mymensingh with 0.8736.
+Compared to mBERT and Bangla-bert-base, which show lower F1-scores in Sylhet and Mymensingh, DialectBanglaBERT provides a noticeable improvement, reaching 0.8278 in Sylhet.
+This highlights the effectiveness of dialect-specific adaptation in enhancing classification performance for regional variation in Bangla.
+The confusion matrices for these Three models are displayed in Figure \ref{figconf1}, Figure \ref{figconf2}, and Figure \ref{figconf3}.
 Moving on to the region-specific metrics, both models are evaluated on their precision, recall, and f1-score for five distinct regions: Chittagong, Noakhali, Sylhet, Barishal, and Mymensingh.
 In the Chittagong region, Bangla-bert-base shows a precision of 0.8840, recall of 0.9147, and an f1-score of 0.8991, indicating a balanced performance in correctly identifying instances of Chittagong.
 On the other hand, mBERT demonstrates lower a precision of 0.8779 and a lower recall of 0.9013 in the same region.
 For the Barishal region, mBERT exhibits a precision of 0.9437 and a recall of 0.9412, resulting in an f1-score of 0.9424.
-Bangla-bert-base, however, shows a slightly lower precision of 0.9301 and higher recall of 0.9599, yielding a marginally higher f1-Score of 0.9447.
-Similar variations in precision, recall, and f1-score are observed across the other regions.
-A comparison of two BERT models is presented in \Cref{fig:percomparison}.
+Bangla-bert-base, however, shows a slightly lower precision of 0.9301 and a higher recall of 0.9599, yielding a marginally higher f1-Score of 0.9447.
+Figure~\ref{F1Heatmap} shows a heatmap of F1-scores for mBERT, Bangla BERT base, and DialectBanglaBERT across five Bangla regional dialects, highlighting model-wise regional performance.
+Figure~\ref{com} presents a comparative analysis of model performance across Accuracy, Weighted F1 Score, and Log Loss, with separate subplots for each metric.
+Figure~\ref{Comparisonprevsrecall} illustrates the precision-recall trade-offs for mBERT, Bangla BERT base, and DialectBanglaBERT across all dialect regions, with each point representing a specific model-region pair.